tragicmuffin/assembly-plus/Aplus.md

 - `5 + 6`     (literal plus literal)

 ### `con`
-Use `con uint8 BAR = 42;` to create a constant named BAR with value 42.
 The `con` keyword must always be followed by the variable type.
-Constants must be set when they are declared.
+Constants must be set when they are declared and cannot be changed.
 Constant names are case-sensitive and must start with a letter.
+*Example: Use `con int BAR = 42;` to create a constant of type int named BAR with value 42.*

 ### `print`
+The `print` keyword will output a literal string or the contents of a variable to stdout.
-Use `print "Hello, World!";` to print a string to stdout followed by a new line. `print` can print any data type, but will print the ASCII equivalent characters for each byte.
-String provided to `print` must be contained in double quotes "".
+*Example: Use `print "Hello, World!";` to print the string "Hello, World!" to stdout, followed by a new line.*
-Use `print foo` to print the contents of a variable.
+*Example: Use `print foo;` to print the contents of the variable foo to stdout, followed by a new line.*

 ----
 ### Control Flow

 #### `if`
 The condition line of the `if` statement must be wrapped in parentheses ( ) and ended with a colon :.
 The conditional block must be wrapped in braces { } which must start on the following line.
-Example:
+*Example:*
 ```
 if(foo == 1):
 {